Want to earn continuing education credit for this article? Learn more.

 Being 100 percent clear on your boundaries portrays professionalism and self-respect to your clients, which ultimately enhances their respect of you.
 Practitioners who have codependency issues will find it harder to set and enforce limits without feelings of guilt.
 Working through these feelings of guilt and commitment to leaving codependency behind will enhance your professionalism, ability to help people, your client’s respect for you and the quality of your own life.

 Evaluating your motivations for healing will reveal your professional strengths and weaknesses.
 Once practitioners recognize their propensity toward unhealthful compassion, this self-awareness will begin to shift the unhealthy motivations.
-Learning how to give the power of healing back to your clients is the single greatest gift any healthcare practitioner can give to their clients, and to themselves.
+Ultimately, returning the power of healing to clients is the greatest gift therapists can offer—both to their clients and themselves, while protecting against compassion fatigue in massage therapy.

 Earn continuing education credit for this article contained in our Health Maintenance – Body & Mind series.
 Click here to enroll.